Nikolaycc/rat/README.md

-# Rat
+# 🐀 Rat

-Basic network packet sniffer
+A nimble network sniffer that scurries through your traffic

+Rat is a lightweight packet sniffing library and CLI tool written in C, designed to help you analyze network traffic with the stealth and precision of its namesake.

 > [!WARNING]
 > This library is unfinished.
 Keep your expectations low.